MacMalainey/ece421prj3/README.md

 ## Perform Database Changes

 Database changes are performed using the Diesel CLI visit the Diesel [Getting Started](https://diesel.rs/guides/getting-started.html) guide for information on installing the Diesel CLI and creating/performing migrations

+## Initialize Database

+The database can be built by either running the CLI (where the specified database path will be initialized with a newly configured database) or by running the server with the `build_database` feature enabled.